irstacks/zamboni/README.md

 # Scrape them NHL stats.
 Runs on __node.js__.
 Turns [this](./localStore/test-input.html) into [this](./localStore/test-output.json).

-Because [this](http://finzi.psych.upenn.edu/library/nhlscrapr/html/00Index.html) isn't cutting it.
+Because I don't know how to use [this](http://finzi.psych.upenn.edu/library/nhlscrapr/html/00Index.html).

 ### How to do it.
 - clone or copy and paste, then